uptech/engineering/README.md

 - **hierarchy** - this is done by adding a folder that other pages will live in.
 To do this simply create a folder with the slug (dashed name) you want.
 Then inside that folder create a `_index.md` file with the front-matter.
 The `content/TODO/_index.md` is an example of this type of content.
 It is there to add hiearchy to the organization of the information.
 - **page** - this is done by creating a folder with the slug (dashed name) you want.
 Then inside that folder create a `index.md` file with the front-matter.
 The `content/git-commit/index.md` file is an example of this type of content.
 It is here to house the actual page contents in [CommonMark][] as well as the associated meta-data.

+### Images/etc.

+Images and other files that you want to use in your Markdown or share should be placed in the folder for that page.
+You can look at the `squads-and-guilds` page folder as it has images.
+These images are unique to this page.

+If on the other hand you have images/files that are shared across multiple pages you can put them in the top level `static` folder.
+Try and have some useful naming and organization there though.

 ## Test Changes Locally

 Given that this repository is statically generator you will need to install the static site generator, [Zola][].
 Don't worry though it is a single binary with no dependencies.
 So it is as easy as the following.